falconeaj1/NLP_reddit/README.md

 #### Data Scraping: `dom1_scraping.ipynb`
 The data was scraped using the API's PMAW and PRAW.
 PMAW was used to streamline and speed up the data collection process.
 Unfortunately, during the modeling process, it was realized that some of the data had errors in it.
 In particular, many of the posts with supposedly 0 comments on had significantly more.
 PRAW was used to verify every post with 0 comments actually had 0 comments or to update this value as needed.
 No other errors were noted, but not every value was double checked due to time constraints.

-#### Data Distributions: `dom2_eda.ipynb`
+#### Data EDA/Pre-Processing: `dom2_eda.ipynb`
 The r/Dominion subreddit is a very active group with significant engagement in posts.
 The median number of posts was 9 (originally it was 7 before the faulty data was cleaned).
-In the first plot below, the distribution of number of comments is shown (a cutoff of 60 comments was chosen as the graph has a high right skew).
+In the first plot below, the distribution of number of comments is shown (a cutoff of 60 comments was chosen as the graph has is skewed highly to the right).
 In the second plot, the histogram shows the frequency of words used in the title for posts with high amounts of comments and low amounts.
 The distributions are very similar.
 The third plot shows the histogram shows the frequency of high and low commented posts based on the year.
 A significantly lower amount of posts were made in 2022.
 <div>
 <img src="images/comment_freq.png" width="500"/>
 </div>